 Another simple laundry cleaning method, use baking soda in your routine by filling the drum partly with water and adding one cup of baking soda to the water.
 Add laundry detergent and clothing, and run the machine as normal.

 Can I use baking soda in a front-loading washing machine?

 If your washing machine is a front loader, you can simply add a cup of dry baking soda to the inside of the drum.
-Then, load in your clothing, add detergent to the dispenser, and start the machine.
+Then, load in your clothing, add store-bought or homemade laundry detergent to the dispenser, and start the machine.
 Baking soda should not be added to the automatic dispenser.